 Place Dauphine is lined with a number of small restaurants and cafes, and is perfect for a petite pause — a small bite with a drink, or lunch.
 Our usual stopping place is Le Caveau du Palais (photo) or its bar next door, and it's a real pleasure sitting at one of the outdoor tables for a bit of lunch or a restorative glass of wine.
 Also around the square you can find restaurants Rose de France and Restaurant Paul.

 The project had started earlier, under Henry's predecessor kings, Henry III and Charles IX, who started by filling in this end of the island to create a base for a planned new bridge.
-But it was Henry IV who completed that bridge, Pont Neuf, at the same time Place Dauphine was created, back in the heady days of urban development at the beginning of the 17th century, with the bridge completed in 1606 and the place in 1615, as shown in the map above from the same year.
-(North is to the left on the map.)
+But it was Henry IV who completed that bridge, Pont Neuf, at the same time Place Dauphine was created, back in the heady days of urban development at the beginning of the 17th century, with the bridge completed in 1606 and the place in 1615.

 Inspired and informed by the uniform brick facades at Place Royale, the buildings surrounding the new place were designed to effect a similar look.
 Houses were built to the same height and with the same roof line to convey an impression of one continuous structure.